QianMason/linux/README.md

 ![output-noept](a4noept.png)

 ### Q3:
-The count was what I expected.
-EPT is intel's brand of nested paging, which uses less exits.
+The count was what I expected. amd-v/rvi is amd's brand of nested paging, which uses less exits.

 ### Q4:
 As we learned in class, shadow paging utilizes many more exits than nested paging does.
 In this case I saw almost 2-3x more exits in the non ept version (shadow paging) than the ept version (nested paging).